How to relieve tired and puffy eyes

 Cucumbers

-While it sounds like an old cliche, slices of cucumbers over your eyes can reduce the signs of tired eyes.
+While it may sound like an old cliché, placing slices of cucumber over your eyes can help reduce the signs of tired eyes.
 Simply take two slices of chilled cucumber and place them over closed eyes for around 20 minutes.
-The antioxidants in the cucumber can help reduce swelling to rejuvenate the skin around your eyes.
+The antioxidants in cucumbers can help reduce swelling and rejuvenate the skin around your eyes.

 Tea bags

-Green and chamomile tea bags in particular can be used much in the same way as cucumber slices for similar effects.
+Green and chamomile tea bags, in particular, can be used in a similar way to cucumber slices for similar effects.
 Start by steeping two tea bags and chilling them for around half an hour.
-Once cooled, place them over your closed eyes and relax for 10 to 15 minutes.
+Once cooled, place them over your closed eyes and relax for 10-15 minutes.
 The caffeine in the tea acts as a mild diuretic, constricting blood vessels around the eyes to reduce the inflammation.

 Cold spoons

-Cold metal spoons can also constrict blood vessels around the eyes to help reduce swelling.
-Run two metal teaspoons under cold water for a minute or so, or put them in the freezer for 20 minutes, and place them cup-side down over your eyes.
+Cold metal spoons can also constrict blood vessels around the eyes, helping to reduce swelling.
+Run two metal teaspoons under cold water for a minute or so, or place them in the freezer for 20 minutes, and then put them cup-side down over your eyes.

-For the best results with cucumbers, tea bags and cold spoons, you may have to repeat the process twice daily.
+For the best results with cucumbers, tea bags and cold spoons, you may need to repeat the process twice daily.

 Massage

-Massaging the skin around the eyes can increase blood circulation which, in turn, can relieve the impression of tired eyes.
-Start by applying an eye cream and place small dots around the upper and lower eyelids.
+Massaging the skin around the eyes can increase blood circulation, which, in turn, can relieve the impression of tired eyes.
+Start by applying an eye cream and placing small dots around the upper and lower eyelids.
 Then, using the tips of your fingers, gently tap the cream into your skin as if you are typing or drumming.
-Do this massage slowly and gently until the cream has been absorbed into your skin.
+Massage the cream slowly and gently until it has been fully absorbed into your skin.
 Try to do this routine every day for the best results.

 Creams

 Special lotions can be used around the eyes to reduce the look of fine lines and wrinkles.
 Known commonly as anti-ageing creams, these products can contain active ingredients which reduce the puffiness under your eyes.
-Look for the active ingredients retinol and vitamin B3 for the best results.
+Look for active ingredients such as retinol and vitamin B3 for the best results.

 Customer Service